 For me, As Salt in Jordan was on my radar, because I had an extra day in Amman and wasn’t sure what to do.
 I had already seen everything in the capital as well as the roman ruins in Jerash.
 I wanted something off the beaten path and As Salt seemed like a nice place.
 Little did I know that As Salt was to become one of the highlights of my trip to Jordan.

 Why visit As Salt Jordan?

 Like everything in Jordan, As Salt or simply Salt, is an ancient city.
 It’s history goes all the way back to Alexander the Great.
-For the Romans, Byzantines and Mamluks, Salt was an important trading village between the West Bank and the Eastern Desert.
+For the Romans, Byzantines and Mamluks, Salt was an important trading village on the Kings highway.
 However, it was in the 18th and 19th century that Salt truly developed as a wealthy city under Ottoman rule.

 The Ottomans even made Salt the regional capital at a time that Amman was still a small village with mostly exiles from the northern Caucasus.
 As Salt grew into a multicultural city where people from different faiths lived and traded peacefully together.